 The Key West Butterfly and Nature Conservatory is a hidden gem among the bars and bustle in Key West.
 The small glass-enclosed habitat is fluttering with more than 50 species of butterflies, as well as colorful birds and a large tortoise.
 Different species of butterflies are active at different times of the day: In the mornings, some types bask in the sun and feed on the flowers and fruits; as the sun goes down, the largest butterflies on-site, the owl butterflies, become most active.
-Within the 5,000-square-foot conservatory, there are fountains, ponds, flowers, plants and trees.
-The best part of a visit to this tiny wonderland is interacting with the butterflies.
-If you put out your hand, they'll land right into your palm.
+Within the 5,000-square-foot conservatory, there are fountains, ponds, flowers, plants, and trees.
+But the best part of a visit to this tiny wonderland is interacting with the butterflies.
+If you put out your hand, they'll land right on your palm.
 The site includes a learning center and a gallery.